deryayigit/ceng-foundations/differential-equations/README.md

 y' = f(x, y)
 $$

 An equation like the one above can be written as follows, and the equation also satisfies the following condition for any real number λ (lambda).
-It is called a Homogeneous Differential Equation:
+It is called a *Homogeneous Differential Equation*:

 $$
 f(x, y) = F\left(\frac{y}{x}\right)